JeremyLikness/typescript-for-node/README.md

 This project contains the presentation and sample code for my "TypeScript for Node.js" session at [Connect.Tech](https://connect-js.com).

+> To get full details, including a related video walk through and description of the presentation, read the [TypeScript for Node.js](https://jlik.me/cec) blog post.

 [Run the Presentation](./TypeScriptNode/typescriptfornode.html) or [view it as a PDF](./Presentation.pdf).

 ## Examples